RishabhRD/RishabhRD.github.io/resume.md

   libunifex library from scratch.
-Thus also got my **copyright** on those files in facebook's codebase. libunifex implements P2300's executors proposal (targetting C++26) that proposes methodology of generic execution of tasks over scheduler and proposes idea of structured concurrency.
+Thus also got my **copyright** on those files in facebook's codebase. libunifex implements P2300's executors proposal (targetting C++26) that proposes methodology of generic execution of tasks over scheduler and proposes the idea of structured concurrency.

   PR links: **[into_variant
   algorithm](https://github.com/facebookexperimental/libunifex/pull/350)**,